Velocet/iown-homecontrol/docs/linklayer.md

 The pairing process consists in transmitting the key.
 Authentication in adding and verifying challenges.

-In both modes (1-way/2-ways), the transferred key is obfuscated using different methods.
+In both modes (1W/2W), the transferred key is obfuscated using different methods.
 But both methods imply a shared key probably specified in the protocol documentation.

 This key is referred to as **transfer key** and has the following value, probably hardcoded in the specification:

-- `34C3466ED88F4E8E16AA473949884373` - As a UUID: `34C3466E-D88F-4E8E-16AA-47:39:49:88:43:73`
+> [!IMPORTANT]
+>   `34C3466ED88F4E8E16AA473949884373`

 Other Keys found in the io Gateway:

 - `SDNP io Actuator 1W Control Key = FD534F4D4659` = `0xFD SOMFY`
 - `4275696C64696E6720436F6E74726F6C` = `Building Control`

+> [!TIP]
-> **Note:** All Crypto functions are available in [Iown-ioCrypto.py](https://github.com/Velocet/iown-homecontrol/raw/main/scripts/Iown-ioCrypto.py)
+> All Crypto functions are available in [Iown-ioCrypto.py](https://github.com/Velocet/iown-homecontrol/raw/main/scripts/Iown-ioCrypto.py)

 ### Initial Vector (IV) and AES-128 Encryption

-In all cases implying encryption, an Initial Vector (IV) is required to feed the AES algorithm using a mode similar to OFB or CFB.
+In all cases implying encryption, an *Initial Vector* (IV) is required to feed the AES algorithm using a mode similar to *OFB* or *CFB*.
 In fact, as all payloads are 128-bit long, there is no block chaining and the encryption process is the following:

 1. Generate IV